 - energy savings to our heating and cooling systems.
 This has included become more energy efficient and draft proofing our homes.

 - changed out modes of transport and two people have purchases electric bikes

-- watched the film Cowspiracy and are eiminating or reducing consumption of animal products
+- watched the film Cowspiracy and are eliminating or reducing consumption of animal products

 - learned about bee keeping and wicking garden beds.
 Helped another group build wicking beds